Friday, January 2, 2026

 AmazonOther formats and retailers

-Book cover for The Women of Artemis by Hannah Lynn
+Book cover for The Curse of the Cole Women by Marielle Thompson

 WHY IT'S READWORTHY: